newsdev/ai2html/README.md

 # ai2html

-> ai2html is a script for Adobe Illustrator that converts your Illustrator artwork into html and css.
+> ai2html is a script for Adobe Illustrator that converts your Illustrator document into html and css.

 ## About

 The script renders text as absolutely positioned html elements.
 The remaining art is exported as an image that is placed underneath the text in the html.
 Artboards can be rendered as separate divs in a single file, or as separate files.
 The exported files are html partials, that is, everything is enclosed in a div that can be inserted into a page template.
-It is also possible to specify an html page template to insert the html partial to preview your artwork in the context of your site architecture and css.
+It is also possible to specify an html page template into which the script will insert the html partial so you can preview your artwork in the context of your site architecture and css.

+Text styles are applied at the paragraph level.
+Each paragraph is given the character and paragraph attributes of the middle character of the paragraph.
+Other character styles within a paragraph are ignored — though I'm hoping to add this as a feature in the future.
+A work-around for this limitation is to enclose text in classed `<span>` tags and define styles for those classes in an `ai2html-css` text block (described below).

+Paragraphs are styled using css classes that are consolidated across each artboard.
+This means that all paragraphs with the same style attributes are styled with a single css class.
+Text blocks in the output are ordered top-to-bottom, left-to-right so that the document is somewhat readable.

+[Here are examples](https://delicious.com/archietse/ai2html) of how we’ve used the script at The New York Times.

 ## Table of contents